Marius-450/marius_turtle_alpha/README.md

 * changed green, pink, purple, values.
 * put black at the first place, as the color 0 is the default color for the background.
 * Black was redondant in the `_fg_palette`, this permit to add a 16th color before doubling the memory used by `_fg_bitmap`
+* Added 7 colors as 16 consume the same memory as 5 or 9.
 * added `bgcolor()` method to set and get background color.

 ### Memory